Parikshit-Vyas/webd-concepts/README.md

 3 parts (all are encoded with base64 ..
 3 parts separated by `.`):
 * Header : Conatins algorithm used for encryption(HS256) and type (here JWT)
 * Payload : Credentials data , lifespan of token etc.
 * Signature : Server signature to verify the JWT client is sending.
-(It has server secret key)
+(It has server secret key) .
+Created by combining encoded header, encoded payload and secret .

 Process :
 User sends request to auth server and gets JWT in response (and stores it locally) and then uses that JWT while making API calls to app server or any other related server.